 Will A Letter From A Canadian Help?

 A letter from someone in Canada can support your visit plan.
 But that alone won’t make your visa get approved.
 You still need strong proof of money, return plans, and documents.
-The letter just adds support but doesn’t replace required documents.
+The letter just adds support but doesn’t replace the required documents.

 Can A Student Visa Rejection Affect My Visitor Visa?